 Still, the fact that you have student loans or the amount of your student loan debt isn't as crucial as your total monthly debt payments relative to your income, a calculation known as a debt-to-income ratio, or DTI.

-Most lenders calculate a front-end DTI, which compares your monthly housing expense -- including your mortgage payment, property tax and homeowner insurance premium -- to your income, and a back-end DTI, which compares your monthly minimum payments for credit cards, car loans and other debts to your income.
+Most mortgage lenders calculate a front-end DTI, which compares your monthly housing expense -- including your mortgage payment, property tax and homeowner insurance premium -- to your income, and a back-end DTI, which compares your monthly minimum payments for credit cards, car loans and other debts to your income.

 For example, if your monthly gross income before taxes was $3,000 and your housing expense was $850, your front-end DTI would be 850 divided by 3,000, or 28.3 percent.
 Add to that a monthly student loan payment of $300 and a minimum credit card payment of $50, and your back-end DTI would be the sum of 850 plus 350, or 1,200, divided by 3,000, or 40 percent.